King Crimson: 1970–1971: In the Wake of Poseidon and Lizard

-Fripp and Sinfield wrote the third album, Lizard, themselves – with Haskell, Collins and McCulloch having no say in the direction of the material.
-Tippett was brought back as a session player, and offered full band membership as well, but preferred to remain an occasional guest musician.
-Two members of Tippett's band also played on the album: Mark Charig on cornet, and Nick Evans on trombone.
-Robin Miller (on oboe and cor anglais) also appeared.
-Jon Anderson of Yes was brought in to sing a section of the album's title track, "Prince Rupert Awakes", which Fripp and Sinfield considered to be outside Haskell's natural range and style.
+Fripp and Sinfield wrote the band's third album, Lizard, themselves – with Haskell, Collins and McCulloch having no say in the direction of the material.
+In addition to the core band, several session musicians contributed to the Lizard recording, including the returning Keith Tippett, who was offered to be a member of the new lineup, but due to other commitments preferred to continue working with the band as an occasional guest musician, and two members of Tippett's band, Mark Charig on cornet and Nick Evans on trombone.
+Robin Miller (on oboe and cor anglais) also appeared, while Jon Anderson of Yes was brought in to sing a section of the album's title track, "Prince Rupert Awakes", which Fripp and Sinfield considered to be outside Haskell's natural range and style.
 Lizard featured stronger jazz and chamber-classical influences than previous albums.
-The album contains Sinfield's "phantasmagorical" lyrics, including "Happy Family" (an allegory of the break-up of the Beatles), and the title track, a suite which took up the entire second side, describing a medieval/mythological battle and its outcome.
+The album contains Sinfield's "phantasmagorical" lyrics, including "Happy Family" (an allegory of the break-up of the Beatles), and the title track, a suite which took up the entire second side, describing a medieval battle and its outcome.

 Released in December 1970, Lizard reached No. 29 in the UK and No. 113 in the US.
 Described retrospectively as an "outlier", the album had been made by a group in disagreement over method and taste.
 The more rhythm-and-blues-oriented Haskell and McCulloch both found the music difficult to relate to, and tedious and confusing to record.
 Collins disliked how his parts were composed, while both Fripp and Haskell detested Sinfield's lyrics.
 This lineup of the band did not survive much longer than the Lizard recording sessions.
 Haskell quit the band acrimoniously during initial tour rehearsals after refusing to sing live with distortion and electronic effects on his voice, and McCulloch departed soon after.
 With Sinfield not being a musician and Fripp having seemingly given up on the band, Collins was left to search for new members.